Guardianship Attorney in Torrance

 It can be heartbreaking for everyone when a person is in need of a conservator but opposes the appointment.
 In these situations, a judge must weigh the interests of the person's right to freedom and privacy against family members' contentions that their relative is in need of help.
 In many cases, the facts fall within a gray area and both sides have sincere and compelling arguments.

 Need to set up a guardianship?
-The South Bay probate attorneys at the Law Offices of James C. Shields know that in such situations, both parties are best represented by an attorney to ensure each side is able to fully articulate their positions in court.
+The South Bay guardianship attorneys at the Law Offices of James C. Shields know that in such situations, both parties are best represented by an attorney to ensure each side is able to fully articulate their positions in court.
 After a thorough examination of the evidence, an impartial judge will decide what is necessary in accordance with the law.

 Besides having extensive litigation experience, principal attorney Chaz Shields is frequently appointed by the courts to serve counsel to prospective guardians, conservators, wards, conservatees and other parties.
 He has assisted many people in such capacities.